 What Parents Need To Know About Roblox

 What do you get when you combine the user-sharing power of YouTube with the community gameplay of Minecraft?
-You get Roblox, an endless virtual candy store of free multiplayer games created by users around the world.
-Chances are pretty good that your child is spending hours on end playing games on Roblox with their friends, especially if they’re under the age of 13.
-As a parent, you might not have a clue about what type of games they’re playing on Roblox, the people they’re playing with or whether Roblox will cost you anything.
-Parents, worry no more!
+You get Roblox, an endless library of games and experiences created by users around the world.
+Chances are pretty good that your child has experienced Roblox at home or at a friend’s house, playing fun interactive multiplayer games either alone or with their peers.
+As a parent, you might not have a clue about what type of games they’re playing on Roblox, the people they’re playing with, or whether Roblox will cost you anything.
+Worry no more!
 Here are the key things you need to know about Roblox.

 What is Roblox?